FREE Case Evaluation

-Failing to appear in court in Maryland is considered a serious offense, and doing so can result in a warrant being issued for your arrest that can be coupled with misdemeanor charges, jail time, and fines of up to $1,000.
+Failing to appear in court in Maryland is considered a serious violation of the law, and committing this offense can result in a warrant being issued for your arrest, misdemeanor charges, jail time, and fines of up to $1,000.00.
 These penalties may run concurrent with any penalties you receive for the charges you were issued before you failed to appear.
 If you’ve been charged with failure to appear in addition to any other crimes in Maryland, ranging from minor offenses such as traffic violations to more serious ones such as armed robbery, you owe it to yourself to hire the best legal representation available.
 Our qualified, seasoned Maryland defense attorneys offer free initial consultations, and will utilize every available legal resource in order to create a strong defense that improves your chances of receiving a favorable outcome in court.
+Here is further information specifically concerning Maryland failure to appear laws.

 Failure To Appear Info